boetiusj/hugo/content/_index.md

       summary: "Quiet and careful, one room at a time - on your schedule."
       link: /office-painting-experts/
 cta:
-  title: "Earning Kansas City's trust for over 17 years."
+  title: "Same.
+Local.
+Owners."
   headline: "Prompt and Reliable"
-  description: "Book us online.
-We're ready for your project."
+  description: "We're ready for your project."
   phone: "816-805-4515"
   show: true # turn to false to hide
   image: "/images/bgcanadalake.webp"
+  button:
+    url: "/book-us"
+    label: "Book an Estimate"
 about:
   headline: "Who we are"
   title: "Same.
 Local.
 Owners."
   subtitle: "We make it easy"
   description: "Prompt and courteous painters deliver on clear proposals."
-  show: true # turn to false to hide
+  show: false # turn to false to hide
   image: "/images/kcmo.webp"
   cta:
     url: "/book-us"